sradics/digital-garden/_notes/Team Genius.md

 mature workers typically operate with a huge inner encyclopedia of what works and what doesn’t—but — location: [2522](kindle://book?action=open&asin=B00OG8AXKO&location=2522) ^ref-60559

 ---
+mature workers typically operate with a huge inner encyclopedia of what works and what — location: [2596](kindle://book?action=open&asin=B00OG8AXKO&location=2596) ^ref-44702

+---
 enforces a comparable commitment from those mentors to “offer guidance and help answer day-to-day questions.” — location: [2529](kindle://book?action=open&asin=B00OG8AXKO&location=2529) ^ref-8004

 ---